Warren G. Harding: Editor

 Harding first came to know Florence Kling, five years older than he, as the daughter of a local banker and developer.
 Amos Kling was a man accustomed to getting his way, but Harding attacked him relentlessly in the paper.
 Amos involved Florence in all his affairs, taking her to work from the time she could walk.
 As hard-headed as her father, Florence came into conflict with him after returning from music college.
 (Note: Kling was determined that his daughter be able to make a living if it became necessary, and so sent her to the Cincinnati Conservatory of Music.
 After their estrangement, it became necessary.
 See Dean.)
 After she eloped with Pete deWolfe, and returned to Marion without deWolfe and with an infant called Marshall, Amos agreed to raise the boy, but would not support Florence, who made a living as a piano teacher.
 One of her students was Harding's sister Charity.
 By 1886, Florence Kling had obtained a divorce, and she and Harding were courting, though who was pursuing whom is uncertain.

 The budding match snuffed out a truce between the Klings.
 Amos believed that the Hardings had African American blood, and was also offended by Harding's editorial stances.
 He started to spread rumors of Harding's supposed black heritage, and encouraged local businessmen to boycott Harding's business interests.
 When Harding found out what Kling was doing, he warned Kling "that he would beat the tar out of the little man if he didn't cease."
-(Note: Harding apparently never knew with certainty whether he had any black ancestry, telling a reporter, "One of my ancestors may have jumped the fence.")
+(Note: Harding apparently never knew with certainty whether he had any black ancestry.
+He told a reporter: "One of my ancestors may have jumped the fence.")

 The Hardings married on July 8, 1891, at their new home on Mount Vernon Avenue in Marion, which they had designed together in the Queen Anne style.
 The marriage produced no children.
 Harding affectionately called his wife "the Duchess" for a character in a serial from The New York Sun who kept a close eye on "the Duke" and their money.

 Florence Harding became deeply involved in her husband's career, both at the Star and after he entered politics.
 Exhibiting her father's determination and business sense, she helped turn the Star into a profitable enterprise through her tight management of the paper's circulation department.
 She has been credited with helping Harding achieve more than he might have alone; some have suggested that she pushed him all the way to the White House.